steinspon/jegvet/README.md

 powershell -ExecutionPolicy Bypass -File scripts/rebuild-wiki-manifest.ps1
 ```

+In VS Code, the `Watch wiki content` workspace task starts automatically when
+the repository opens.
+It rebuilds once at startup, then updates the manifest
+and offline fallback after Markdown files or folders change.

 ## Conventions

 - All source files are UTF-8 encoded; Norwegian text uses proper `æ`, `ø`, `å`.